 Effective Retirement Age

-In 2016, the average effective retirement age in the earnings-related pension scheme was 61.1 years.
-It was the same as in the previous year.
-The development of the effective retirement age corresponds almost completely with the forecasts.
-Changes in the effective retirement age are measured by the expected effective retirement age, which is based on starting pensions for different age cohorts.
+In 2017, the expected effective retirement age within the earnings-related pension system was 61.2 years.
+It rose by 0.1 years compared to the previous year, as was forecasted.
+Changes in the effective retirement age are measured by the expected effective retirement age, which is based on starting pensions for different age groups.

-The number of new disability pension recipients in 2016 was 18,800 persons.
-The number of new retirees on a disability pension has remain on the 2014 level in the past few years.
-During a decade before that, the number constantly decreased.
+The number of new disability pension recipients in 2017 was 18,600 persons.
+The number of new retirees on a disability pension has remained unchanged in the last few years, but the share of retirees on a part-time disability pension has grown.

 Expected effective retirement age for 25-year-olds and 50-year-olds